mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-query/mql-query.md

 doesn't contain any parent node, but contains children nodes is called the **root** node, and represents the whole query.

+All components in a node MUST be stored in a sorted list.
+The sorting criteria is left to the specific node and the combination of components.
 Nodes MAY have additional components that contain metadata for that node.
 Components MAY have references to other Nodes and other components.

 Nodes with components MAY build a tree like structure, resembling an Abstract Syntax Tree.
 Nodes MUST NOT refer to themselves either directly or through one of it's children, avoiding circular references.